pereorga/pccd/README.md

 brew bundle install --file=ubuntu.Brewfile
 ```

-You may also need to install latest PHP.
 The rest of dependencies can be installed using [Yarn](https://yarnpkg.com/):

 ```bash
 npm install --global yarn && yarn install